 RIP, David Fred Hagler.

-But then investigators discovered that the victim’s bridgework did not match Hagler’s dental records.
+Investigators soon discovered that the victim’s bridgework did not match Hagler’s dental records.
 His status was upgraded from “dead” to “missing.”

 Indeed.
 On the morning of the third day Hagler rose from the dead.
 In Waco, no less.
 Lazarus on the Brazos!